 - Road defects, such as potholes and steep shoulder drop-offs

 Trying to get proof and argue about liability alone can be difficult.
 Many car accident victims are exhausted and overwhelmed and don’t have the resources to fight for what they are owed.
 If you have Christensen Law on your side, you don’t have to worry about missing valuable compensation.
 Our lawyers know what it takes to succeed, and we won’t stop until you get what you need.

 Car Accident FAQ

-At Christensen Law, we ensure that every victim we work with is informed of their options.
+At Christensen Law, we ensure that every victim we work with knows their legal rights and options for pursuing justice.
 We want to make certain that you get answers to all of your questions.
 That’s why we’ve addressed a few common concerns below.
 If you don’t see your question, please contact us to speak with a Detroit car accident lawyer.

 Yes.
 While most people think of their PIP policy in terms of how it applies to them, it can compensate others, as well.
 Your PIP benefits will also extend to your family members, pedestrians, passengers, and motorcycle riders.

 Maybe not.
 The insurer or at-fault party may make a settlement offer that accounts for all of your losses and injuries.
 Court is only necessary when the other side will not make a fair offer.

 No. External parties can easily be negligent and cause a wreck.
 For instance, a pedestrian could be at fault for walking in front of you outside of a crosswalk.
 Also, a government agency can be responsible when a lack of proper upkeep caused poor road conditions.

 You don’t have to deal with a car crash alone.
 Christensen Law is here to make certain that you don’t become an insurer’s next victim.
 We can help you determine who was at fault, prove your claim, and obtain the full compensation you deserve.